joseph-flinn/site/data/posts/0006-scalable-dev-edd.md

 `edda apply` queries the migration tracking table and the `migrations` directory and applies all migrations that are in `migrations`, in order, that are not in the table.
 After each application, the success is logged in the table.

-`edda create` creates a templated migration and has an optional `--finalization-migration` or `-fm` flag to create a corresponding _Finalization_ migration for any destructive changes.
+`edda create` creates a templated migration and has an optional `--include-finalization-migration` or `-f` flag to create a corresponding _Finalization_ migration for any destructive changes.
 This migration is placed into the `finalization_migrations` directory and shares the same migration ID as the _Initial_ migration that it finalizes.

 `edda finalize` takes in the ID of the migration to finalize, gets the corresponding _Finalization_ migration, and